gosukiwi/minibox/README.md

     keyCodeEscape: 27, // the keyCode which will be equivalent to the close button
     thumbails: { width: 0, height: 0 }, // if you want to resize the images to make thumbails
     autoOpen: false, // if true, it will open on page load
-    autoPlay: 0 // if > 0, it will autoplay the gallery every x seconds }
+    autoPlay: 0, // if > 0, it will autoplay the gallery every x seconds
+    stopAutoPlayOnButton: false // when the user clicks the prev or next button, stop autoplay if its enabled }
 ```